When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 5. Purchase Unique to Your Graduate Decorations

 Nothing makes a person feel more special than something dedicated solely to them.
-I order these personalized high school and college logo embellishments from my fellow writer friend Marybeth Bock for my graduates.
+I order personalized high school and college logo embellishments from my fellow writer friend Marybeth Bock for my graduates.
 Purchasing Class of 20** tableware in school colors also brings more meaning to your setup.
 I like to order our graduation partyware from Oriental Trading.

 6. Give Personalized Gifts